noynaert/Auto-Multiple-Choice-Templates-and-Cheatsheets/amc-templates.md

 For essay questions add your text after the *<line=n>* text.
 An example is below.

 I do have a peculiarity in my exams because I take off 1 point if a student leaves the question blank.
 I do that to discourage students from skipping essay questions.
-You may delte the -1 No Answer if you want to get rid of this option.
+You may delete the -1 No Answer if you want to get rid of this option.

 ```text
 *<lines=3> Explain the universe and give two examples (3 points).